Freemover at CBS

 - By law, freemovers are required to pay tuition fees to study at CBS.
 The fees for non-European nationals are as follows:

-- Tuition fee for enrollment in Bachelor / undergraduate studies: EUR 11,200 / DKK 84,000 per year (for one semester the cost is half of this)
+Tuition fee for enrollment in bachelor / undergraduate studies: EUR 11,200 (eleven thousand and two hundred) / DKK 84,000 (eighty four thousand) per year (for one semester the cost is half of this)

-- Tuition fee for enrollment in Master / graduate studies: EUR 15,200 / DKK 114,000 per year (for one semester the cost is half of this)
+Tuition fee for enrollment in Master / graduate studies: EUR 15,200 (fifteen thousand and two hundred) / DKK 114,000 (one hundred and fourteen thousand) per year (for one semester the cost is half of this)

 - We will not be able to sign any Erasmus documents for freemovers (learning agreement, arrival certificate, etc.) as freemovers are not considered Erasmus students at CBS.